-A Chromebook would be a better pick for you if you’re planning on using your new machine for tasks you can generally do in a browser.
+A Chromebook will be a better pick if you plan to use your new machine for tasks you can generally do in a browser.
 Chromebooks offer a much lighter experience than traditional laptops.
-They can run Linux apps and Android apps, so the app library isn’t bad.
-The key is to not think of Chromebook as a complete replacement for a full-fat laptop.
+They can run Linux and Android apps, so the app library isn’t bad.
+The key is to not think of a Chromebook as a complete replacement for a full-fat laptop.

-If you’re still not sure whether to go with a Lenovo Windows laptop over these affordable Chrome OS devices, check out our detailed Chromebook vs laptop comparison.
+If you’re still unsure whether to go with a Lenovo Windows laptop over these affordable Chrome OS devices, check out our detailed Chromebook vs laptop comparison.